James-S-007/Dancing-Robot/README.md

 | RGB LED | changes colors and flashes to the music |

 ## Software

+### Gaant Chart
+Below is the charted progression of our project.
 ![final gaant chart](https://user-images.githubusercontent.com/78691589/165658820-d672c42c-3ec0-4d4e-9a79-ef439e9d8f82.JPG)

 ### Libraries Used